Prepackaged, Prearranged, Traditional Chapter 11, Going-Concern Sales, and Chapter 7

 • Pre-packs work for capital-structure-only fixes.
 When the operating business is healthy but the debt stack is unsustainable, the holders just need a new capital structure and a pre-pack is the cleanest path.
 When the business itself needs work (lease rejections, operational reset), a traditional case provides the tools.

-Restructuring Support Agreement (RSA) / Lock-Up
+What Does a Restructuring Support Agreement (RSA) / Lock-Up Do?

 The RSA is the contract that binds key creditors to support a defined plan: